PauseAI/pauseai-website/src/posts/5-levels-of-ai-regulation.md

 ## Level 5: Regulate hardware & algorithms

+Examples:

-- **Limiting distribution of training hardware**.
+- **Limit distribution of training hardware**.
 Specialized hardware for training AI models is rapidly becoming the most important product of chip manufacturers.
 The supply chain for this hardware is very centralized, and the hardware is very expensive.
 This means that it's [relatively easy to regulate](https://arxiv.org/abs/2303.11341) the distribution of this hardware.
-- **Disallowing the publication of novel training architectures**.
+- **Disallow the publication of novel training architectures**.
 New AI training architectures can lead to dramatic increases in capabilities.
 The Transformer model, for example, enabled virtually all recent progress in AI.
 We could limit the publication of such architectures to prevent sudden capability jumps.

 When we also regulate hardware and algorithms, we're making it not just illegal, but also very difficult to train dangerous models.
 This gives us the best protection against the risks from AI.